FernandaRKennedy/FernandaRKennedy/README.md

 - 👋 Hi, I’m @FernandaRKennedy
 - 👀 I’m interested in Software Engenier
-- 🌱 I’m currently learning Html and Css.
+- 🌱 I’m currently learning Html, Css, JavaScript.
 - 💞️ I’m looking forward to lear more about code.
 - 📫 How to reach me: my email is fernandareisdp@gmail.com